Mapping UUIDs to Display Names with Infinity Data Source

 This tutorial walks you through the process of mapping Machine UUIDs to their corresponding names to create a clear and readable production run table.

-endpoint to retrieve production orders along with their start and end times and machine information.
+Start by creating a new visualization and querying the endpoint to retrieve production orders along with their start and end times and machine information.

 Select the Infinity data source.